Abuse (video game): Release

-Abuse was originally released on February 29, 1996 for MS-DOS and Linux, as an incomplete shareware version by Electronic Arts in North America, and Origin Systems in Europe.
+Abuse was originally released on February 29, 1996, for MS-DOS and Linux, as an incomplete shareware version by Electronic Arts in North America, and Origin Systems in Europe.
 The game was ported to Mac OS by Oliver Yu of Crack dot Com and published by Bungie on March 5, 1997.
 The port was largely reworked for Mac, with the graphics partially redone to work better in 640x480 resolution.
+An AIX port published by IBM on September 26, 1996, is distributed via FTP.

 Source code release

 Approximately two years after the release of the game, Crack dot Com decided to release the game's source code.
 Also the shareware release's game data (excluding the sound effects) was handed into the public domain.

 Community development

 Based on the source release the game's community worked initially on maintenance work, e.g. making the game work over TCP/IP.
-In 2001 Abuse was adapted to SDL multimedia library, with other technical refinements like more than the 8-bit color depth the original version was limited to.
+In 2001 Abuse was adapted to SDL multimedia library, with other technical refinements such as more than the 8-bit color depth the original version was limited to.

 The SDL version allowed easy porting to modern platforms, for instance Microsoft Windows, Linux/X11 and also the Mac version has been updated to run on OS X. Over the years, the game became available for many more platforms, for instance BeOS, Nintendo Wii via Wii homebrew, OpenBSD, and in 2009 AmigaOS 4.
 The game has also been ported to the mobile devices, to iPhone/iPod Touch under the name Abuse Classic.

 Until 2011 the game was maintained by Sam Hocevar on his webpage.
 In 2014 the game was ported to SDL2 and transferred to a GitHub repository.

 In 2016, on the 20th birthday of the game, a community developer released a "20th anniversary source port" on base of the previous works which enabled custom resolutions, OpenGL rendering, and Xbox 360 controller support, and fixed the music.